 Employees injured while driving a company car may be able to file both a work injury claim and a car accident claim if they are injured by the negligence of another driver.
 At Spivey Law Firm, Personal Injury Attorneys, P.A., our legal team works hard to help you pursue all possible ways to get benefits after a collision so you are fully compensated for your losses and do not face any financial hardship.

-Get Help From a Fort Myers Car Accident Lawyer for Your Company Vehicle Crash
+Get Help for your Company Vehicle Crash

 More Helpful Information